-We have some handy top tips to help you support people living with dementia and sight loss.
+Supporting you to support people living with dementia and sight loss.

-If you work with people with dementia in nursing, residential or domiciliary settings, you may find the Social Care Institute for Excellence’s Dementia gateway useful (it includes a section on Dementia and sight loss).
-There are lots of practical tips, tools and activities that will help you with your daily work.
-Each section has been written by a national dementia expert, so you can be sure the information and guidance is up to date and reflects best practices in dementia care.
+If you work with people with dementia in nursing, residential or domiciliary settings, you may find the Social Care Institute for Excellence’s Dementia Gateway useful (it includes a section on dementia and sight loss).
+There are lots of practical tips, tools and activities that can help with your daily work.
+Each section has been written by a national dementia expert, so you can be sure the information and guidance are up to date and reflects best practice in dementia care.

-If you have dementia and sight loss, visit our webpage for blind and partially sighted people.
-It has lots of useful information about dementia and sight loss, looking after your sight, living with an eye condition, and helpful products and services.
+If you have dementia and sight loss, we have lots of useful information about dementia and sight loss online, looking after your sight, living with an eye condition, and helpful products and services.